For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 The parent commit objects are those commits that came first.
 Generally, a commit object will have one parent commit.
 One generally takes a project in a given state (commit), makes a few changes, and saves the new state (commit) of the project.

 At the beginning, a project always has one commit object with no parents.
 This is the first commit that is made to the project repository.

 The heads of the repository are like the "revision history of the project."
-A revision history is a list of commit objects that altogether contain all the changes that you and your other team members have made to the project files.
+A revision history is a list of commit objects that altogether contains all the changes that you and your other team members have made to the project files.

 Every time you make a new commit, the head will move to that new commit.
-This way you are able to have access to the entire project history of commits.
+This way, you are able to have access to the entire project history of commits.